thestk/stk/doc/README-MacOSX.txt

 Tcl/Tk on OS X:

-I think that Tcl/Tk interpreter is now included in the Xcode package, since I haven't had to download it for several years now.
+The Tcl/Tk interpreter included in the Xcode package seems outdated.
+Try getting tcl-tk through HomeBrew for an updated version.

 It appears that socket support in Tcl/Tk on OS X uses the Nagle algorithm, which produces poor response between changes made in the Tcl/Tk script and the resulting audio updates.
 Note that this is only a problem when using a socket connection from a Tcl/Tk script.